July 14-September 17, 2017

 Note that the group has Sundays free except while participating in Hridaya Silent Meditation Retreats.

 This is not an exchange program.
 Therefore, daily Karma Yoga activities could be anything.
-They might involve cleaning up the beach or the town, chopping vegetables, or sweeping a room—all done in meditative awareness.
+They might involve cleaning up the beach or the town, chopping vegetables, or sweeping a room—all done with meditative awareness.
 In this way, the willingness to surrender can be developed so that whenever needs appear the joy of service arises in the Heart.
 Every participant is supported throughout the program with personal check-ins, interviews, and group sharing.

 Additional program activities that support Self-Enquiry include: